-The applicant has until the expiration of their Certificate of Eligibility, as described in Paragraph 4.25, to present this information to the Loan Originator.
+The applicant has until the expiration of their Certificate of Eligibility, as described in Paragraph 4.25 of this Handbook, to present this information to the Loan Originator.
 Originals of this information should be kept in the case file, with copies provided to the appraiser.

-D. Appraisal Disputes
+D. Appraisal Disputes (Reconsideration of Value Requests)